algobulls/algobulls_help_site/docs/index.md

 Finally, you can choose some strategies as [Favorites](member/Operations/favorites), which is a handy way to keep an eye on some of the strategies.

+!!! info
+    You can help us improve this site by submitting updates on our GitHub repository.
+    Just click on the edit button on the top and it will take you to GitHub directly.
 ------------
 Visit [algobulls.com](https://algobulls.com/).